Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Results

 To determine whether these report-level trends reflect genuine internal-state dynamics, we turned to the trained concept probes (Section~\ref{sec:methods-probes}).
-Fig.~2C shows the probe scores across turns for each of the four concepts.
+Fig.~2B shows the probe scores across turns for each of the four concepts.
 Interest and focus drift reliably towards the positive pole of the concept over the course of conversation (LMM slopes $= 0.005$ and $0.002$, $p < 10^{-9}$, meaning drift towards interest and away from boredom, and towards focused and away from distracted, respectively), while wellbeing remains relatively flat (slope $= -3.6 \times 10^{-4}$, $p = 0.64$).
 Impulsivity is weaker and directionally mixed: its average LMM slope is slightly positive (slope $= 0.001$, $p = 0.002$), but the net first-to-last change is slightly negative, indicating a small non-monotonic trajectory rather than a clean temporal drift.
-Notably, even though individual conversations (thin lines in Fig.~2C) vary appreciably from one another, they follow a consistent average trend (note in particular the interest and impulsivity panels, where a rapid initial drift is followed by a smaller rebound, and this is coherent across dialogues).
+Notably, even though individual conversations (thin lines in Fig.~2B) vary appreciably from one another, they follow a consistent average trend (note in particular the interest and impulsivity panels, where a rapid initial drift is followed by a smaller rebound, and this is coherent across dialogues).
 This shows that probe directions are capturing a meaningful underlying state change over time, not an artifact of a few outlier conversations.

 Given that greedy self-reports are mostly collapsed, we reasoned that it would be desirable to have a more informative metric as a self-reported measure of internal state if one wanted to track these changes.
-We first attempted to do non-greedy sampling of the logit distribution to get the self-reports (see Appendix~C), which helped moderately but still resulted in a relatively collapsed distribution of a few discrete values.
-Furthermore, this strategy helps only by adding noise to the output, it does not recover information that is inherently lost during the sampling process.
+We first attempted non-greedy sampling of the logit distribution (Appendix~C, Fig.~\ref{fig:6}B), which helped moderately but still resulted in a relatively collapsed distribution of a few discrete values.
+Furthermore, this strategy helps only by adding noise to the output; it does not recover information that is inherently lost during the sampling process.
 Therefore, we next asked whether there is a way to extract richer self-report information from the model.